maplibre/maplibre-gl-js-docs/docs/pages/api/index.md

 ## CSP Directives

 As a mitigation for Cross-Site Scripting and other types of web security vulnerabilities, you may use a [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/Security/CSP) to specify security policies for your website.
-If you do, Mapbox GL JS requires the following CSP directives:
+If you do, MapLibre GL JS requires the following CSP directives:

 ```
 worker-src blob: ;